-Interlocking conditions can be programmed separately, for each switching device, for device control CLOSE and/or OPEN.
+Interlocking conditions can be programmed separately, for each switchgear, for device control OPEN and/or CLOSE.

 The enable information with the data "switchgear is interlocked (OFF/NV/FLT) or enabled (ON)" can be set up,

 - directly, using a single point or double point indication, key-switch, or internal indication (marking), or - by means of a control logic via CFC.